JoinUs4Health/Organisation/technical/platform/pages/privacy_statement_en.md

 These have been carefully selected and commissioned by us, are bound by our instructions, and are regularly inspected.

 Insofar as our service providers or partners are based in a country outside the European Economic Area (EEA), we will inform you of the consequences of this in the description of the offer.

+### Use of our audio and video conferencing services
+When using our platform, you have the option of interacting synchronously.
+Use the BigBlueButton system provided by us for this purpose.

+We would like to point out that the use of the video function is purely optional under all circumstances.
+A transmission of you and possibly parts of your premises can be misused by other participants, even if this is strictly prohibited.
+Please do not take any screenshots or illegally transmit any other data from video conferences.

+When using the conference system, the same technical data is collected as described under "Use without registration and login".
+This data is neither monitored by us nor combined with other data; it is recorded solely for the purpose of resolving technical difficulties.

+You can optionally enter the following data in the conference:

+- User name
+- Audio data of your voice when using the microphone
+- Image data camera usage
+- Chat content
+- Pad content
+- Presentation slides

+Data that is generated during a session is deleted immediately after the end of the session.

 ### Minors
 Our offer is basically aimed at people who have reached the age of 16.